- Understanding the Impact of Employer Branding on C-Level Recruitment

 Gathering Feedback from Stakeholders

-For C-Level candidates, consider conducting follow-up interviews or surveys after the hiring process to understand what attracted them to your company and what could have been improved.
-This feedback is invaluable for refining your employer brand to better meet the expectations of future executives.
+For C-Level candidates, consider conducting follow-up interviews or surveys after the hiring process to understand what attracted them to your strong employer brand and what could have been improved.
+This feedback is invaluable for refining it to better meet the expectations of future executives.

 Refining Your Employer Brand